ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-interview-mode.md

 ## Customizing Your Interview Page

 The Interview page that your guests will see can be customized.
-A page title and logo can be added to match you broadcast's brand, and various features can be enabled based on the type of guest interaction desired.
+A page title and logo can be added to match your broadcast's brand, and various features can be enabled based on the type of guest interaction desired.

 You can create an unlimited number of customized Interview pages, and switch between them as needed.
 For example, if you produce two different shows, you may wish to have different customizations for each show, such as a different logo.
 Each Interview page has its own unique guest link.